Last updated October, 2019

 How long does it take to charge the batteries on an electric dirt bike?

 Charging time can vary from bike to bike, but expect it to take at least 4-6 hours.
 Faster charging can cause the batteries to lose some performance faster, so manufacturers limit the charging speed to preserve battery life.
 It’s safe to plan on only getting one ride out of an electric motorcycle each day because the charge times in-between are too long.

 Can I ride this at dirt bike tracks and do jumps?

 The short answer is no. Of course you can, it’s your bike and you can do whatever you want.
 However, the suspension on these isn’t designed for it.
+In fact, the entry level models, like the MX350, don’t even have suspension – they rely on their pnuematic(air-filled) tires to cushion small bumps.
+Some of the larger, more expensive bikes like the MX400 electric dirt bike do have suspension, but it’s really not the long-travel plush suspension that real full-size dirt bikes have.
 These are beginner bikes, and they make excellent starter motorcycles, but they are better suited to a lumpy backyard than a motorcross track.

 Can I ride this on the street?

 Technically, no. Anything operated on the street (in North America at least) requires turn signals, brake lights, etc. These bikes are designed for offroad use only.
 However, if your child is wearing a helmet and driving the bike responsibly along residential streets it is unlikely a police officer will have a problem with it.

 Will these kids motorcycles work on hills?